ncatelli/ncatelli.github.io/content/posts/intro-to-bgp.md

-title = 'Intro to BGP with BIRD' date = '2020-06-13' author = 'Nate Catelli' tags = ["networking"] description  = 'An introductory tutorial on BGP using BIRD and docker.' draft = false
+title = 'Intro to BGP with BIRD' date = '2020-06-13' author = 'Nate Catelli' summary  = 'An introductory tutorial on BGP using BIRD and docker.' tags = ["networking"] draft = false
 +++

-### Introduction
+## Introduction

 Border Gateway Protocol (BGP) is one of the core technologies involved in making our internet work, allowing networks to communicate their routes among eachother.
 Understanding how this tool can be used to define the topology of a network will both give you a better understanding of how internetworking and allow you translate this robustness into your own network.